FloodSENS: Smart Sensing of Floods Under Clouds

 FloodSENS is especially important for disaster response agencies at regional, national, and international level, who are keen to leverage the proliferation of open satellite data for flood mapping during emergencies.
 Additionally, in the insurance and re-insurance markets, stakeholders are interested in EO data to map the flood hazard of high-impact events and on a historical basis to understand risk exposure and the changing nature of it.

 This interdisciplinary project is carried out by RSS-Hydro in partnership with ESA’s InCubed program.
-Other partners?
-Should I mention the names of people working on this?

 Innovative project supported by the ESA’s InCubed program.